+4.1.2 Develop a list of primary research themes for the CKNP.
+From the drafting of the CKNP MP a number of themes, for which it would be important to gather basic data, emerged.
+Some of the primary research topics are listed in the activities of Section 2 of this document.
 List of research topics identified as a priority for CKNP management.
-Cooperation agreements defined and joint projects (including international) structured Reports and mitigation interventions available Report with risk maps developed; intervention strategies defined.
-From the drafting of the CKNP MP a number of themes, for which it would be important to gather basic data, emerged.
-Some of the primary research topics are listed in the activities of Section 2 of this document. the objectives set out in I and 4.12 is also to promote cooperation or observed in a cooperation and all research institutes, with experience on different arder to jointly develop med at responding to al calls.
-The studies carried out for the implementation of the CKNP Management Plan and relative projections, indicate a potential impact on the Park's ecosystems and natural resources in the medium flong term, due to climate change.
+4.1.3 Improving coordination between CKNP and research institution.
+To finalize the objectives set out in points 4.1.1 and 4.1.2 is also necessary to promote cooperation between the CKNP and national and international research institutes, with extensive experience on different topics, in order to jointly develop projects aimed at responding to international calls.
+Cooperation agreements defined and joint projects (including international) structured 4 Research activities in CKNP 4.2.1 Evaluating possible climate change impacts on ecosystem and natural resources, and development of mitigation interventions.
+The studies carried out for the implementation of the CKNP Management Plan and relative projections, indicate a potential impact on the Park's ecosystems and natural resources in the medium /long term, due to climate change.
 To cope with this it is needed to adopt specific intervention strategies in time.
-The CKNP area is particularly witherable to natural hazards determining critical and dangerous situations.
+Reports and mitigation interventions available 4 4.2 Analysis of the impact due to natural hazards 4.2.2 Assessment of impacts caused by natural phenomena such as landslides and Glof, and development of risk maps and intervention strategies.
+The CKNP area is particularly vulnerable to natural hazards determining critical and dangerous situations.
 These phenomena have to be analyzed and, as far as possible, specific thematic risk maps for CKNP and adjacent area should be developed (Valleys Conservation Plan).
-This should be done similarly in what has been realized for to what has been realized for loward has been realized for plan.
-Develop a list of primary research themes for the CKNP.
-Improving coordination between CKNP and research institution.
-Evaluating possible climate change impacts on ecosystem and natural resources, and development of mitigation interventions.
-Assessment of impacts caused by natural phenomena such as landsildes and Glof, and development of risk maps and intervention strategies.
-4.1.2 4.1.3 4.2.1 4.2.2 Analysis of the impact due to natural hazards 2.
-Research activities in CKNP 4
+This should be done similarly to what has been realized for landslides in the CKNP Management Plan.
+Report with risk maps developed; intervention strategies defined.